MazamaScience/reports/README.md

 * **[AirSensor](https://mazamascience.github.io/AirSensor/)** -- data ingest, QC, analysis and diagnostic plotting for inexpensive sensor data (Purple Air)
 * **PurpleAirAPI** -- R wrapper functions for the new PurpleAir API

-## Individual reports

-Subdirectories in this repository will be broken up by US state with individual reports available as `.md` or `.Rmd` files.

-These reports are created for internal use only and Mazama Science accepts no responsibility for the accuracy of the content.

-This repository is open to the public in order to model the openness and transparency we hope to inspire in others working with environmental data.